Who We Support

 Progress & outcomes

-Since 2009, Cognitive Development Learning Centre has supported thousands of children with learning difficulties.
+Since 2009, Cognitive Development Learning Centre has supported children struggling with learning, focus, reading, and school coping difficulties.

 Parents commonly observe: